epiverse-trace/finalsize/README.md

-Here, an example using social contact data from the *socialmixr* package investigates the final size of an epidemic when the disease has an R<sub>0</sub> of 2.0, and given three age groups of interest — 0-19, 20-39 and 40+.
-The under-20 age group is assumed to be fully susceptible to the disease, whereas individuals aged over 20 are only half as susceptible.
+Here, an example using social contact data from the *socialmixr* package investigates the final size of an epidemic when the disease has an R<sub>0</sub> of 1.5, and given three age groups of interest — 0-19, 20-39 and 40+.
+The under-20 age group is assumed to be fully susceptible to the disease, whereas individuals aged over 20 are only half as susceptible as those under 20.

 ``` r
 # load finalsize